3385 Failure to Perform Required Action | SNAP

 TANF Termination

 Follow the same process above if the TANF sanction results in termination.
-When the TANF benefits are sanctioned, the previous TANF allotment will continue to budget in the FS case for up to one year.
-At the end of the sanction period, a batch will run to remove the sanction in the TANF and related Food Stamp case.
+When the TANF benefits are sanctioned, the previous TANF allotment will continue to budget in the SNAP case for up to one year.
+At the end of the sanction period, a batch will run to remove the sanction in the TANF and related SNAP case.
 This will reset the TANF and

 Refer to Section 3380, Failure to Comply with E&T Work Requirements, when the individual fails to comply with a TANF work requirement.